-My idea for this post was spurred from a Google+ Hangout with Gary Vaynerchuk for The Art of Social Media Power Users series.
-Here’s the question that got me thinking.
+My idea for this post was spurred from a live stream with Gary Vaynerchuk for The Art of Social Media Power Users series.
+Here's the question that got me thinking:

 Peg: I heard a great quote from you said that “Hustling is squeezing every ounce of juice out of the orange,” and that is 100% what I do.
 Any piece of content that I create, I literally will squeeze like every single thing.
 I will make it into every form of content that I possibly can.